Frequently Asked Questions

 How do I test 3D Secure authentication flows in sandbox?

-3DS success 4000003800000446
+3DS success card — 4000003800000446

-Workflow → 3DS Exemption Rules
+Navigate to Workflow → 3DS Exemption Rules to configure custom rules.
+Demo playground: https://demostore3ds.netlify.app/

 Documentation: https://docs.hyperswitch.io/explore-hyperswitch/workflows/3ds-decision-manager